Boomer Welcomes New Publisher, Katharine Ross

 Katharine Ross has a long history with Ross Media Solutions, BOOMER’s parent company, as well as extensive experience in media marketing and advertising.
 Now she is bringing her skills and knowledge to growing the BOOMER brand.

 Lori Ross, BOOMER’s founder and former publisher, is stepping away from daily operations of the magazine.
 She recalls her introduction to Katharine.
 “I first heard of her professionally from a mutual client who told me that Katharine was a brilliant young marketer and how her campaigns had been very successful for them.”

 Soon thereafter, Katharine began dating Johnny Ross, son of Lori and John Ross.
-About a year later, Katharine joined newly formed Ross Publishing (and the Ross family) and was tasked with starting an edition of the company’s magazine, Seniors Guide, in the Triangle area of North Carolina.
+About a year later, Katharine joined newly formed Ross Media Solutions (and the Ross family) and was tasked with starting an edition of the company’s magazine, Seniors Guide, in the Triangle area of North Carolina.
 “Startups are difficult, especially when the market is not the one you live in,” says Lori.
 “I saw Katharine as a woman in her mid-20s, growing through every challenge, soaking up knowledge like a sponge and working to create meaningful campaigns for her clients.”